 If this sounds appealing to you, here are some insights I’ve learned shooting shows.
 We’ll go through everything from gear to post-processing so you can start strong with concert photography.

-1. Understand How to Get the Biggest Shows
+1. Live Music Photography: Understanding How to Get the Biggest Shows

 The majority of these shows will be for little-to-no-money at first.
 That’s just the way it is.
 The alternative is to say ‘no’ to all non-paying gigs.
 And if you do that, you won’t be shooting many shows at all.